 A Notification to Abutters under the Massachusetts Wetlands Protection Act shall be sent by the applicant, at the same time, by certified mail or certificates of mailing to all abutters within 100' of the subject property boundaries and to the owner if other than the applicant.
 The list of abutters must be obtained from and certified by the Assessors Department.
 This list of abutters, so notified shall be provided to the Commission prior to the Public Hearing.
-[Amended May 13, 2019 Article 29]
+A Notification to Abutters Under the Massachusetts Wetlands Protection Act Copies of the Notice of Intent shall be sent by the applicant, at the same time, by certified mail or cetificates of mailing to all abutters witin 100' of property boundaries and to the owner if other than the applicant.
+The list of abutters must be obtained from and certified by the Assessors Department.
+A This list of personsabutters, so notified shall be provided to the Ccommission prior to the Public Hearing.

-PUBLIC HEARING
+§ 4: PUBLIC HEARING

 The Commission shall hold a Public Hearing on the application within 21 days of the filing of the Notice of Intent.
 Notice of the date, time and place of the hearing shall be given by the Commission at the expense of the applicant, not less than five days prior to the hearing, by publication in a newspaper of general circulation in Dunstable and by mailing a notice to the applicant, the Board of Health, Board of Appeals and Planning Board.
-Such hearing may be held at the same time and place as any public hearing required to be held under M.G.L. c.131, § 40.
+Such hearing may be held at the same time and place as any public hearing required to be held under M.G.L. c.131, §G.L. ch.
+131, Section 40.
 If the Commission determines that additional data or information is necessary, the hearing may be continued to a future date.

-BURDEN OF PROOF
+5: BURDEN OF PROOF

 The applicant shall have the burden of proving by preponderance of the credible evidence that the work proposed in the application will not harm the interests protected by this Bylaw.
-Failure to provide adequate evidence to the Commission supporting a determination that the proposed work will not harm the interests protected by this Bylaw shall be sufficient cause for the Commission to deny a permit or grant a permit with conditions, or at the Commission's discretion, to continue the hearing to another date to enable the applicant or others to present additional evidence upon such terms and conditions the Commission sees as being reasonable.
-[Amended May 13, 2019 Article 29]
+Failure to provide adequate evidence to the Commission supporting a determination that the proposed work will not harm the interests protected by this Bylaw shall be sufficient cause for the Commission to deny a permit or grant a permit with conditions, or at the Commission's discretion, to continue to the hearing to another date to enable the applicant or others to present additional evidence upon such terms and conditions as seems to the Commission sees as being to be reasonable.

-ORDER OF CONDITIONS [Amended 5-13-2013 ATM Article 32]
+8-6: ORDER OF CONDITIONS [Amended 5-13-2013 ATM Article 32]